Vue Pa Chay's revolt: Rebel actions

 In mid‑1918, Hmong groups clashed with local Lao–Thai officials who enforced colonial taxes.
 In October, roughly 300 Hmong under Vue Pa Chay raided villages near Điện Biên Phủ, burning hamlets and killing local chiefs.
 On 5 December 1918 a French outpost was ambushed, marking the clear turn from a local rebellion into an open insurgency against the French authorities.

 Over 1919, the rebellion spread over large areas of the Tonkin–Laos borderlands.
 French reports noted that the Hmong revolt was general across roughly 40,000 km² of territory.
 Hmong bands, led by sorcerers and village chiefs under Vue Pa Chay’s inspiration, waged guerrilla warfare on multiple fronts.
 They ambushed French posts and supply convoys, cut telegraph lines, and attacked frontier settlements, including Lao villages and outposts.
 Some accounts describe Hmong chiefs issuing orders "fallen from the sky" that urged all Hmong to "push the war to the utmost against the Laotians and the French".

 Religious belief and sorcery provided the rebels with strong morale.
 Vue Pa Chay was revered as a powerful sorcerer, who regularly climbed trees to receive military orders from heaven.
 Rebel agents circulated white cloth amulets inscribed with mystic symbols which were said to protect against gunfire.
-Legend also told of a Hmong nun called Pa Kiao who sit on a banana leaf to transform beans into soldiers.
-Such magical beliefs, along with Hmong knowledge of the terrai, helped many fighters elude capture and gave the French the impression that the Hmong felt divinely protected.
+Legend also told of a Hmong nun called Pa Kiao who would sit on a banana leaf to transform beans into soldiers.
+Such magical beliefs, along with Hmong knowledge of the terrain, helped many fighters elude capture and gave the French the impression that the Hmong felt divinely protected.